quarkslab/crypto-condor/README.md

 ## Requirements

 crypto-condor requires **Python 3.10+**.
-For information, it is developed using Python 3.12 on Fedora 39.
+For information, it is developed using Python 3.13 on Fedora 41.

 The implementations of **AES, ML-KEM, ML-DSA, and TestU01** are written in C and are compiled directly on the user's machine.
-As such, they require a C compiler and GNU Make.
+As such, they require a C compiler (by default GCC on Linux and Clang on MacOS) and GNU Make.
 These primitives are only compiled when required, and not when installing the package:

 - AES: when testing the output of an implementation using classic modes of operation (not CCM or GCM).